exercism/bash/concepts/pipelines/introduction.md

 * There is a performance cost to running pipelines.
   If you find yourself with long pipelines of similar commands, consider combining them in a single command.
-  For example, pipelines using multiple instances of grep+cut+sed+awk+tr can be combined into a single awk command for efficiency.
+  For example, pipelines using multiple instances of `grep`, `cut`, `sed`, `awk`, and `tr` can generally be combined into a single `awk` command for efficiency.

 * The exit status of a pipeline is the exit status of the last command in the pipeline.
   However, there is a shell setting that can control this.
-  The "pipefail" setting (enabled with `set -o pipefail`) will use the _**last** non-zero exit status_ of the pipeline's commands as the pipeline's exit status, unless all commands succeeded.
+  The "pipefail" setting (enabled with `set -o pipefail`) will use the _**last** non-zero exit status_ of the commands in a pipeline as the pipeline's exit status, unless all commands succeeded.
 ~~~~

 ## Command Lists

 A command list is a sequence of pipelines separated by `;` (or newline), `&&` or `||`.

-* `A ; B` is a command list where `B` executes after `A` has completed.
+* `A; B` is a command list where `B` executes after `A` has completed.
 * `A && B`, where `B` executes only if `A` succeeds (exits with status zero).
 * `A || B`, where `B` executes only if `A` fails (exits with status non-zero).

-The exit status of a command list is the exit status of the last command that executes.
+The exit status of a command list is the exit status of the last command that was executed.

 The `&&` and `||` operators can be chained so that the next command conditionally executes based on the status of the preceding commands.
 For example